Mary Briscoe Baldwin: Career

 When about twenty years of age, Mary and her sister Eleanor went to visit relatives in Staunton, Virginia.
 Spending about a year there, she said:—"I grew weary of fashionable life.
 For some years, I had felt a great desire to be directly engaged in some Christian work, especially in extending the knowledge of the Gospel among my fellow-creatures, such as is the privilege of clergymen to do, but, being a woman, I could not possibly enter the ministry.
 Next to this, my thoughts turned to the life of a missionary, and this seemed a position far too high and heavenly for me to attain and enjoy."
 Recognizing that her education was incomplete, she enrolled in Miss Sheffy's boarding school at Staunton.
 After two terms, she was offered the position of assistant teacher at the institution, which she accepted, but also continued her regular studies at the school.

 While there, she inquired if there were an opportunity for a single woman to do foreign missionary work.
-The Protestant Episcopal Society received a letter from Mrs. Hill, of Athens, Greece, stating her pressing need of assistance, and urgently requesting that some one be sent to aid her in the schools she had established.
+The Protestant Episcopal Society received a letter from Mrs. Hill, of Athens, Greece, stating her pressing need of assistance, and urgently requesting that someone be sent to aid her in the schools she had established.
 As Baldwin had some acquaintance with Mrs. Hill, she was interested especially in that work, and after a long consideration of the matter she wrote,—"I rose up with a firm and steady purpose of heart and said, 'I will go.'"
 Baldwin was one of the first unmarried missionaries to go out from America.
 Her decision was a surprise to her friends, some of whom said she was "going on a wild-goose chase;" or, the old story, that she was "throwing herself away;" or, for her it was "a descent in the social scale."
 But none of these things moved her.
 After her decision was made, she at once commenced her preparations — visited her old home, and traveled over the country visiting many points of interest.
 She entered the service not for worldly gain; her salary was only US$250, but she was willing to supplement the deficiency by drawing upon her own financial resources.